Guidelines: problems aplenty

 Lots of people enjoy gardening: so, let us pretend that the patients are represented by the vegetables (non-homogeneous) in your garden; root vegetables? green vegetables? ‘fruity’ vegetables? etc. (define a vegetable, define depression — there is much mileage in this analogy).

-Now then, you have got some super new fertiliser from the garden-centre (organic and terribly expensive) and you want to know if it improves the yield of your vegetable garden — for aficionados of statistics, that is exactly why the famous statistician Fischer, of ‘Fisher’s-exact-test’ fame, developed his analysis of variance test.
-It was to help measure the effect of fertilisers on crops at the Rothamsted agricultural research station in the UK — would you just scatter it around the garden, then see if your basket of mixed vegetables was a little heavier than before? or would you test the fertiliser on each separate type of plant, even though some of them look almost the same?
+Now then, you have got some super new fertiliser from the garden-centre (organic, slow release, and terribly expensive) and you want to know if it improves the yield of your vegetable garden — for aficionados of statistics, that is exactly why the famous statistician Fischer, of ‘Fisher’s-exact-test’ fame, developed his analysis of variance test.
+It was to help measure the effect of fertilisers on crops at the Rothamsted agricultural research station in the UK — would you just scatter this super new fertiliser around the garden, then see if your basket of mixed vegetables was a little heavier than before? or would you test the fertiliser on each separate type of plant, even though some of them look almost the same?

 I trust that makes the point clear.
 No qualifications in rocket-science are needed here.